tendermint/tendermint/docs/qa/v034/README.md

 at all full nodes.
 It did not exhibit any unconstrained growth.
 The plot below shows the evolution over time of the cumulative number of transactions inside all full nodes' mempools at a given time.
-The two spikes that can be observed correspond to a period where consensus instances reached round 1 at some nodes.
+The two spikes that can be observed correspond to a period where consensus instances proceeded beyond the initial round at some nodes.

 ![mempool-cumulative](./img/v034_r200c2_mempool_size.png)